Skip to main content

 Invest in quality shampoo

 Not all shampoo is created equal.
-If you can, invest in a higher quality shampoo for your pups bath time.
+If you can, invest in a higher-quality shampoo for your pups bath time.
 High-end shampoos usually contain better conditioning ingredients to help prevent dry skin.
 The scent can also last longer, keeping your dog smelling fresh.
-Avoid overly perfumed soap!
-Dogs have very sensitive noses, and these intense scents can make them uncomfortable or irritate their nose.
+Avoid overly perfumed soap.
+Dogs have very sensitive noses, and these intense scents can make them uncomfortable or irritate their sniffers.

 Clean the ears

 After bath time, take a few minutes to clean out your dog’s ears.
 Do not use a human Q-tip or any other long device to stick into your dog’s ear.
-It will be enough to use your finger and the towel to dry out and clean their ears.
+It will be enough to use your finger and the towel to dry out and clean the area.
 If you are noticing excessively dirty ears, take them to a vet to have them professionally cleaned.

 Read more